lbaile21/LastAliveTerminal/README.md

 ## Performance

-Performance is a stated goal of this project, so contributions should keep an eye on the cost side of any change:
+Performance is a stated goal of this project, so contributions should keep an eye on the cost side of any change.

+### Guidelines

 - **Measure before optimizing.** Use a benchmark or profiler to confirm a hotspot before restructuring code for speed; intuition is frequently